-(Final EIS/EIR at 1-5, 1-7.)
+(Final EIS/EIS/EIR at 1-5, 1-7.)

-Following the recommendations in the CWTP, the Authority undertook the Van Ness Avenue BRT Feasibility Study, completed in 2006.
-During the development of the Feasibility Study, the City and County of San Francisco ("City") defined BRT in San Francisco to mean a full-featured system with a dedicated lane, transit signal priority, highquality stations, distinctive vehicles and level or near level all-door boarding.
+Following the recommendations in the CWTP, the San Francisco County Transportation Authority ("Transportation Authority," "Authority" or "SFCTA") undertook the Van Ness Avenue BRT Feasibility Study, completed in 2006.
+During the development of the Feasibility Study, the City and County of San Francisco ("City") defined BRT in San Francisco to mean a full-featured system with a dedicated lane, transit signal priority, high-quality stations, distinctive vehicles and level or near level all-door boarding.
 With consideration of the specific needs for the corridor identified by the Feasibility Study, the Authority identified these specific objectives for the Van Ness BRT in the Final EIS/EIR: